lqhuang/awesome/mlsys.md

   real Transformer TeraFLOPS on various GPUs
 - [FMInference/FlexGen](https://github.com/FMInference/FlexGen): Running large
   language models on a single GPU for throughput-oriented scenarios.
+- [openai/evals](https://github.com/openai/evals): Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.

 ### Libraries